 Dental sleep medicine is what a dental practice does to treat sleep apnea using customized oral appliances that are worn by patients while they sleep.

 How Can a Sleep Apnea Dentist Help?

-If you suffer from sleep apnea you may wake up with headaches, be sleepy during the day, or be irritable or mentally impaired.
+If you suffer from sleep apnea, you may wake up with headaches, feel sleepy during the day, or feel irritable or mentally impaired.
 This all affects your daily functions.
 While a CPAP machine can be helpful, not everyone wants to wear an uncomfortable bulky mask.

 Dr. Blake Perkins

-Dr. Blake Perkins is a highly reviewed Sleep Apnea Dentist in the Vancouver WA and Portland OR areas and can help you with both the testing and treatment of your Sleep Apnea disorder.
-Read reviews directly from our patients, or leave a review of your own.
+Dr. Blake Perkins is a highly reviewed sleep apnea dentist in the Vancouver WA and Portland OR areas.
+He can help you with both the testing and treatment of your sleep apnea disorder.
+Read reviews directly from our patients — or leave a review of your own.
 We always appreciate patient feedback!

 Sleep Apnea Treatment

 The majority of today’s health insurance companies pay for sleep apnea studies.
 This includes PPOs (preferred provider organizations), HMOs (health maintenance organizations), POS (point of service) plans, HSAs (health savings plans), HDHPs (high deductible health plans), and Medicare Part B.

 That said, the amount that an insurance company will pay depends on a number of variables.
 It is important to discuss treatment and insurance options with both your local sleep dentistry center and insurance company before making any decisions.

 Get in touch with Dental Sleep Medicine of Vancouver to get started on a customized treatment plan for your sleep apnea.
 We look forward to speaking with you!